 As your cervix opens up a bit, that “cork” loosens — and it’s not being kept in as much as it was before.

-Sometimes it falls out as one big chunk, or and sometimes it sort of dissolves and comes out in pieces.
+Sometimes it falls out as one big chunk and sometimes it sort of dissolves and comes out in smaller pieces.

 It’s a good reason to wear at least a pantiliner that last month of pregnancy — these are my favorite.

-What does it mean when your mucus plug comes out?
+What does it mean when you lose the mucus plug?

-It likely means that your cervix is softening.
+The loss of the mucus plug likely means that your cervix is softening.
 Think of it as a bottle of wine, where the lip melts a bit in the hot sun.
-If the cork was hanging down, it might come out!
+If the cork was hanging upside down, it might come out!

 What does the Mucus Plug Look Like?

-It looks like dried mucus and dark brown blood.
+It looks like dried mucus and dark brown blood — normally around the size of a quarter.
 It’s like your cervix creates a little dam for itself with what it has.
 If you really want to get grossed out (you can check it out in google images).

 How do you know if you’ve lost your mucus plug?

-Most people notice it as mucus with some dark blood in the toilet or after they wipe after using the restroom.
+Most people notice it as mucus with some dark blood in the toilet or after they wipe after using the restroom and they find it on the toilet paper.

 Note: It can be SUPER gross.
 I actually almost threw-up when I saw mine (I’d never “lost” my plug until my last baby).